wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 * If WAF node and postanalytics modules are installed on the same server, then follow the instrutions below to update all packages.
 * If WAF node and postanalytics modules are installed on different servers, then first update the postanalytics module following these [instructions](separate-postanalytics.md) and perform the steps below for WAF node modules.

+## Step 1: Inform Wallarm technical support that you are updating WAF node modules

+Please inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating WAF node modules up to 3.0 and ask to enable new IP lists logic for your Wallarm account.
+When new IP lists logic is enabled, please open the Wallarm Console and ensure that the section [**IP lists**](../user-guides/ip-lists/overview.md) is available.

-## Step 1: Add new Wallarm WAF repository
+## Step 2: Add new Wallarm WAF repository

 Delete the previous Wallarm WAF repository address and add a repository with a new WAF node version package.
 Please use the commands for the appropriate platform.